jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These revolutionaries were inspired by the new philosophy of Jean-Jacques Rousseau.

 ![Marie Antoniette](https://4.bp.blogspot.com/-jhgHG65hfC8/VFT1nla3p8I/AAAAAAAAfwU/8BgnOdFSelo/s1600/Marie-Antoinette-marie-antoinette-27292491-1500-1000.jpg)
-_Player god, extra, protagonist or antagonist?_
+_Player god, extra, protagonist or antagonist?
+Credit: [Marie Antoinette](https://en.wikipedia.org/wiki/Marie_Antoinette_(2006_film))._

 ## Freeing Cinderella

 "Player gods are born free, and everywhere they are tricked into being extras," Rousseau said that in 1762.
 Actually, he didn't.
 He said, "people are born free, and everywhere they are in chains."
 But the idea is the same.
 Rousseau was the son of a Swiss watchmaker who grew up to be a famous (or infamous) writer.
 Infamy didn't pay much, so he often had to copy sheets of music to make his rent.

-Rousseau got paid in the pages of history.
+In return, Rousseau got rewarded as a hero in the pages of history.
 Because more than 300 years after his death, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes, and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
 This was the opulence Cinderella dreamed about while cleaning a dirty chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.

-They were distracted from the power of new tools by dark majic.
-As for extras, they truly believed their beloved Holy Bible said only Darth King had the right to rule.
+The people were distracted from the power of new tools by dark majic.
+As extras, they truly believed their beloved Holy Bible said only Darth King had the right to rule.
 The commoners even accepted paying all the taxes.

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other person.
-So, why can't everyone live up to their potential and become player gods?
+So, why can't everyone live up to their potential and become heroes of their own lives?
 Rousseau made the people understand that books, guns, and scientific instruments should liberate extras, who were only in chains for the happiness of con artists.

-The self-proclaimed "divine nobility" didn't like hearing that.
-Especially the idea of paying taxes.
-They declared Rousseau a banquet-pooper, a rule-breaker, and chased him out of Switzerland, France, and England.
+The self-proclaimed "divine nobility" didn't like hearing that, they especially disliked the idea of paying taxes.
+The nobles declared Rousseau a banquet-pooper, a rule-breaker, and chased him out of Switzerland, France, and England.
 Maybe that's why the genius philosopher rented instead of owned.

 It didn't matter.
 The nobility was in the dying days of their Medieval Age ruling philosophy.